Salmonella Claim Advice

 Who’s to blame?

-If you booked a package holiday with a tour operator in the UK for a single price that included your accommodation, flights, food and more, then you should be covered under The Package Travel Regulations 1992.
+If you booked a package holiday with a tour operator in the UK for a single price that included your accommodation, flights, food and more, then you should be covered under The Package Travel and Linked Travel Arrangements Regulations 2018.
 This regulation places responsibility for your safety on your tour operator, which means that you will claim compensation from them.